farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Compliance.md

 15. Once the group is created, the **Compliance Test Users group created** window appears.
 Note the message at the top of the page that indicates it can take up to an hour for the group to appear in the Active teams & groups list.
 Lab testing has shown that the group normally appears within a few minutes.
 Select **Close**.

-16. This will return you to the **Active teams & groups** list in the **Microsoft 365 admin center**.
-By default, the **Microsoft 365** tab is displayed.
+16. This will return you to the **Active teams & groups** page.
+Remember, the tabs on this page reflect the four types of groups.
+By default, the **Microsoft 365** tab is displayed, which displays Microsoft 365 groups.
 Since you created a mail-enabled security group, select the **Mail-enabled security** tab to display this type of group.
-If the **Compliance Test Users** groupdoes not appear in the list of mail-anabled security groups, select the **Refresh** icon on the menu bar to refresh the list of groups. <br/>
+If the **Compliance Test Users** group does not appear in the list of mail-anabled security groups, select the **Refresh** icon on the menu bar to refresh the list of groups. <br/>

 	**Important:** You cannot proceed until the Compliance Test Users group appears in the list; therefore, keep refreshing the list every few minutes until it appears.